 II.
 Chickpea Processing Technology Analysis

-Processed chickpea is more hygienic and storage-proof, so chickpea processing is usually done in home or in industry.
-In home, chickpea can be canned for culinary use or pureed into hummus.
-While a large number of chickpea is more suitable by processing in industry, chickpea processing industrially can be divided into two stages: the first stage include sorting/shelling/peeling steps, after that skinless chickpea can be sold in market or further processed by frying/grinding steps.
+Processed chickpea is more hygienic and storage-proof, so chickpea processing is usually done in the home or in industry.
+In the home, chickpea can be canned for culinary use or pureed into hummus.
+While a large number of chickpea is more suitable by processing in industry, chickpea processing industrially can be divided into two stages: the first stage includes sorting/shelling/peeling steps after that skinless chickpea can be sold in the market or further processed by frying/grinding steps.
 Among these processing steps, shelling & peeling technology is the key point in chickpea processing.
 Shelling & peeling technology will be firstly emphasized from below before introducing chickpea processing steps.

 Chickpea shelling machine adopts hard rubber rolls and airflow to husk chickpea pod.
 Shelling principle is by passing two rotating rubber rolls in opposite directions at different speed, chickpea pod will be broken, then kernels & shells are sent by upward airflow and vibration screen separately into two outlets due to different gravity.